Kingman, Ariz., the King of Route 66

 And there’s the great Route 66 vintage signage and businesses that are still going.
 Here are three Route 66 classics to see while in town.

-Look for the vintage neon Kingman Club sign, which had been dark for 21 years until owners Terry and Stacy Thomson opened up Kingman’s first and only craft beer, nitros and fine wine tap house in 2015.
-It’s in Kingman’s historic downtown.
-A 50-year mainstay, the former Kingman Club has only gotten better with age; 312 E. Beale St.; 928-753-2337; thehouseofhops.com.
+Look for the vintage neon Kingman Club sign, which had been dark for 21 years until it was brought back to life in 2015.
+It’s in Kingman’s historic downtown at Rickety Cricket Brewing.
+A 50-year mainstay, the former Kingman Club has only gotten better with age; 312 E. Beale St.; 928-753-2337; ricketycricketbrewing.com.

 For more information: